Morality has been hijacked. But how and by whom has it been hijacked? To understand this, we first need to understand what morality is about.

 Step 2: Turning Over Morality to a Gatekeeper

-The next step is to introduce the idea of a gatekeeper who will decides your reward or punishment.
+The next step is to introduce the idea of a gatekeeper who will decide your reward or punishment.
 By having this control, the gatekeeper (or his spokesmen) gets to tell you what you must do to go to heaven and stay out of hell.
 This associates your actions with a new set of consequences.
 Unlike the real-world consequences of maintaining society, personal happiness, and human well-being, these cannot be known firsthand.
 These new consequences have to be learned about from the gatekeeper’s spokesmen.
 This completes the hijacking of morality.
 This involves unplugging you from natural morality, which is grounded in natural, predictable consequences, and plugging you into a fabricated morality, grounded in the arbitrary commands of a gatekeeper who is said to have the ultimate power to reward obedience and punish disobedience.

 Examples of Hijacked Morality